Tigers vs. Mets Player Props Betting Odds

 MLB Props Today: Detroit Tigers

-- Spencer Torkelson has four doubles, two home runs, nine walks and 11 RBI (20 total hits).
-He's also stolen one base.
+- Baez has 23 hits with five doubles, a home run, six walks and 12 RBI.
+He's also stolen two bases.

 |Opponent